adarshshivan/dual-ci-cd-jenkins-github-actions/README.md

-# DevOps Project 3 — Dual CI/CD Pipelines with Jenkins and GitHub Actions
+# DevOps Project 3 — Dual CI/CD Pipelines with GitHub Actions & Jenkins

-This project demonstrates a dual CI/CD implementation using GitHub Actions and Jenkins, with Jenkins running in two modes:
+This project demonstrates the design and implementation of **dual CI/CD pipelines** using both **GitHub Actions** and **Jenkins**, validating application builds and runtime behavior through Dockerized workflows.

+The same application and Docker configuration are executed across multiple CI environments to ensure **pipeline consistency, portability, and reliability**:

+- GitHub Actions (managed CI)
-- On AWS EC2
+- Jenkins on AWS EC2 (self-hosted CI)
+- Jenkins on Local Machine (Dockerized Jenkins)

+The pipelines follow a **Docker-first CI approach**, including source checkout, image build, container execution, runtime validation, and cleanup.

+Cloud resources used during validation were intentionally decommissioned after successful testing to optimize cost, while the setup remains fully reproducible.

+### Key Highlights
+- Pipeline-as-Code using YAML and Jenkinsfiles
+- Docker-based CI validation
-- On a local machine
+- CI parity across cloud and local environments

-The project is designed to showcase CI portability, pipeline parity, failure simulation, and recovery analysis using real-world DevOps practices.
+- Failure simulation and recovery analysis
+- Cost-aware infrastructure cleanup

-Detailed documentation is available in the `docs/` directory.
+Detailed documentation is available in the [`docs/`](./docs) directory.

+---